wiboma/hudiy/README.md

 ## Requirements

+### Raspberry Pi

 **Mandatory:**

+- Raspberry PI 4B or 5
 - A clean, unmodified installation of the official Raspberry Pi OS Desktop 64 bit (Bookworm or Trixie)
-- Raspberry PI 4B or 5 with minimum 2GB of RAM
 - 8GB of free storage space
 - Display with resolution up to 1920x1080
-<br><br>

 **Optional:**

 - RTL-SDR dongle for FM Radio
-- CarlinKit CPC-200 CCPA dongle for CarPlay
+- CarlinKit CPC-200 CCPA or Autokit dongle for CarPlay
 - Microphone for Hands-Free calling and voice assistants
 - USB or Bluetooth ELM327 adapter for OBD-II communication

+### x86_64

+**Mandatory:**

+- CPU compatible with x86 64-bit architecture
+- A clean, unmodified installation of the Debian Trixie 64 bit with Desktop (e. g. labwc or Gnome)
+- Access to sudo (pasword-less root)
+- 8GB of free storage space
+- Display with resolution up to 1920x1080

+**Optional:**

+- RTL-SDR dongle for FM Radio
+- CarlinKit CPC-200 CCPA or Autokit dongle for CarPlay
+- Microphone for Hands-Free calling and voice assistants
+- USB or Bluetooth ELM327 adapter for OBD-II communication
+- Hardware compatible with VA-API for hardware acceleration
+- Bluetooth module for wireless Android Auto, Hands-Free calling and A2DP
+- WiFi module for wireless Android Auto

 ## Theming